trisdauvergne/umain/README.md

 - Wrote a basic test for the restaurant component to check that the header had rendered
 - Moved on to menus component.
 Needed to figure out a way for passing data from the restaurant to the menus component.
 Didn't want to pass it as props as this felt clunky.
 - This caused an issue with testing as components also needed to be wrapped with a provider in tests.
+- Moved on to cart and used redux to store the cart.
+Created a cart slice

 ### Future improvements